stonemjs/docs/src/docs/deeper/development.md

 This is the *foundational* way Stone.js packages are consumed.

-You **must expose a blueprint** — a static object that tells Stone.js what your package provides and how to configure it.
+You **must expose a blueprint**, a static object that tells Stone.js what your package provides and how to configure it.
 Think of it as the package's contract with the framework.

 Example: